top of page

 CATASTROPHIC STAGE

-Once your total out-of-pocket reaches $8,000 (in 2024) you will enter the Catastrophic Stage.
+Once your out-of-pocket costs reach $2,000, you will enter the Catastrophic Stage.

 During this stage, the plan pays the full cost for your covered Part D drugs.
-You pay
+You pay nothing.

 What is the Part D late enrollment